 The team discovered that the mother's ethnic group from Jamaica believed that her daughter's mental illness was a sign of possession by the devil.
-The team reached out to the mother to educate her about schizophrenia and to set the stage for the daughter's eventual return to her mother's household.
+The team reached out to the mother to educate her about schizophrenia.

 Vignette-Illness Management and Recovery